-Are you looking to purchase or implement a software-based solution for a Johns Hopkins Medicine entity or department – including The Johns Hopkins Health System Corporation, affiliated hospitals, joint ventures, and the Johns Hopkins University School of Medicine?
-If so, review the types of requests that should go & should not go through SIP below.
-If you have questions about whether or not the technology you would like to bring onboard is appropriate for this process, please contact sip@lists.johnshopkins.edu.
+Are you looking to purchase or implement a software-based solution or medical equipment for a Johns Hopkins Medicine entity or department – including The Johns Hopkins Health System Corporation, affiliated hospitals, joint ventures, and the Johns Hopkins University School of Medicine?
+Review the types of requests that should go and should not go through SIP below.
+If you have questions about whether or not the technology you would like to bring onboard is appropriate for this process, please contact [email protected].

 For the purposes of this process, software is considered any of the following types of technology: